 - Brushing your teeth, including around your dental implant, at least twice a day with a soft toothbrush and fluoride toothpaste in gentle, circular motions

 - Avoid chewing on non-food objects such as ice, fingernails, or pens

 - Attend routine dental checkups

 When to Call Your Dentist About Dental Implant Concerns

 Even with proper care, problems with dental implants do occasionally arise.
 These issues require professional evaluation by your dentist to ensure the problems do not turn serious.

 Contact your dentist immediately if you experience any of the following symptoms with your dental implants:

 - Redness or sore gums around the implant

-- The implant or crown feeling loose
+- The dental implant or crown feeling loose or shifting slightly

 - Difficulty chewing